Taylor Hendricks: Professional career

+Utah Jazz (2023–2026)

 The Utah Jazz selected Hendricks with the ninth overall pick in the 2023 NBA draft.
 Hendricks became the highest NBA draft pick, the first lottery pick, and the first one-and-done player in UCF history.
-Hendricks scored a career high 12 points against the Sacramento Kings on December 16, 2023.
+Hendricks scored a career-high 12 points against the Sacramento Kings on December 16, 2023.
+On March 2, he posted a career-high 13 rebounds against the Miami Heat.
+On March 17, he posted his first NBA double-double with 10 rebounds and 15 points against the Minnesota Timberwolves.
+Hendricks made 40 appearances (23 starts) for the Jazz in his rookie campaign, averaging 7.3 points, 4.6 rebounds, and 0.8 assists.

-On October 28, 2024, Hendricks suffered a fractured right fibula and dislocated ankle against the Dallas Mavericks.
-He missed the remainder of the 2024-25 season.
+On October 28, 2024, Hendricks suffered a fractured right fibula and dislocated ankle in a game against the Dallas Mavericks.
+The injury caused him to miss the remainder of the 2024–25 NBA season.
+Hendricks made three starts for Utah prior to suffering the injury, logging averages of 4.7 points, 5.0 rebounds, and 0.7 assists.

+Hendricks made 33 appearances (six starts) for the Jazz during the 2025–26 NBA season, averaging 4.9 points, 3.0 rebounds, and 0.7 assists.
+On December 7, 2025, he posted a career high 20 points against the Oklahoma City Thunder.
+On December 23, he posted a new career-high 21 points against the Memphis Grizzlies.

+Memphis Grizzlies (2026–present)

+On February 3, 2026, Hendricks, Kyle Anderson, Walter Clayton Jr., Georges Niang, and three first-round draft picks were traded to the Memphis Grizzlies in exchange for Jaren Jackson Jr., John Konchar, Jock Landale, and Vince Williams Jr.

 Personal life

 Hendricks is the son of Danielle Hendricks.
-He has two brothers, Tyler, who also plays at UCF, and Jamal Jones.
+He has two brothers, Tyler, who plays at UVU and Jamal Jones.